jklim01/advent_of_code_2021/README.md

-# advent_of_code_2021
-My attempt of Advent of Code 2021.
-I'm also using this oppurtunity to pick up Rust.

-Hope to get 50 stars by the 25th :P.

 # Highlights
 Basically a record of any cool or important things I learnt about Rust, and any algorithms or derivations that I found or discovered myself along the way.